The units, honestly reviewed

 Where it earns its price

-- The budget path to 450 sq ft of casement cooling
+- The remaining path to 450 sq ft of casement cooling

 - Same fit dimensions as its 8K sibling